 Out of the stillness the dawn comes again Darkness is vanquished and hope is renewed

 The sun has arisen, never to set, A new day is dawning with heaven suffused.

 Death with its terrors at last overcome By one burst of light, by one gift of love.

 Wholeness and healing and hope in his arms, The sun has arisen with life for the world.

-A Poem by Jonathan Draper, Dean of Exeter.
+A Poem by Jonathan Draper, former Dean of Exeter.

 All at St Michael’s wish you a Happy and Blessed Easter.
 Christ is Risen; He is risen indeed!